Protecting Rautalampi's exceptional nature and the rights of the local community against multinational mining companies

 Rautalampi is located in the providence of Northern Savonia (62°37′20″N, 026°50′00″E), Finland.
 Rautalampi is known for the Southern Konnevesi national park and the Rautalampi water route - the largest free-flowing and unregulated Finnish inland waterway.

-The mining giant Rio Tinto is searching for copper and nickel in the Rautalampi area despite the opposition of the local community.
+In 2019-2022, the mining giant Rio Tinto was searching for copper and nickel in the Rautalampi area despite the opposition of the local community.
 Unfortunately, the current mining law in Finland does not protect nature or the rights of local residents.

 This website is maintained by a group of Rautalampi residents and friends of Rautalampi.
 We wish to maintain the clean waters and diverse nature for the future generations.